 Promoting Diversity, Equity and Inclusion.
 Meeting the increasingly diverse needs of Wells Fargo's global customer base is critical to our company's long-term growth and success.
-Wells Fargo values and promotes diversity, equity and inclusion in every aspect of our business.
+Wells Fargo values and promotes diversity, equity and inclusion (DE&I) in every aspect of our business.
 We are dedicated to recruitment and career development practices that support our employees and promote diversity in our workforce at all levels of our Company, including leadership positions.
 We have a strong record of recruiting, promoting, and rewarding women and racially/ethnically diverse employees at all levels of our Company, including a commitment to increase diverse representation in leadership roles.
-We use various metrics, including the actual percentage of women in our global workforce and racially/ ethnically diverse individuals in senior leadership roles in the U.S. to monitor our progress.
-As of December 31, 2020, senior management (levels 2-4 down from the CEO) was 48% female and 25% racially/ethnically diverse, with 9% Black/African American.
-In November 2020, we appointed a Head of Diverse Segments, Representation and Inclusion, a newly created role reporting directly to the CEO, which has a broad mandate of driving diversity and inclusion in both our workplace and our business.
-This mandate included not only the work we do within our existing diversity and inclusion function, but also working with our business leaders to drive investments in products and solutions specifically for diverse populations across our country.
+In November 2020, a new Operating Committee-level role reporting directly to our CEO was created to lead DE&I efforts.
+In this role, our Head of Diverse Segments, Representation and Inclusion is responsible for driving a Company-wide DE&I strategy.